Sleep disorder: Sleep disturbances and Alzheimer's disease

-The decrease in the quantity and quality of the NREM SWS, as well as the disturbances of sleep will therefore increase the AB plaques.
-This initially occurs in the hippocampus, which is a brain structure integral in long-term memory formation.
-Hippocampus cell death occurs, which contributes to diminished memory performance and cognitive decline found in AD.
+The decrease in the quantity and quality of NREM SWS, along with sleep disturbances, will therefore increase the Aβ plaques.
+This initially occurs in the hippocampus, a brain structure integral to long-term memory formation.
+As hippocampal cell death occurs, it contributes to reduced memory performance and cognitive decline found in AD.

-Although the causal relationship is unclear, the development of AD correlates with the development of prominent sleep disorders.
-In the same way, sleep disorders exacerbate disease progression, forming a positive feedback relationship.
-As a result, sleep disturbances are no longer only a symptom of AD; the relationship between sleep disturbances and AD is bidirectional.
+Although the causal relationship is unclear, the development of AD correlates with the onset of prominent sleep disorders.
+Similarly, sleep disorders exacerbate disease progression, forming a positive feedback loop.
+As a result, sleep disturbances are not only a symptom of AD; the relationship between sleep disturbances and AD is likely bidirectional.

-At the same time, it has been shown that memory consolidation in long-term memory (which depends on the hippocampus) occurs during NREM sleep.
-This indicates that a decrease in the NREM sleep will result in less consolidation, resulting in poorer memory performances in hippocampal-dependent long-term memory.
+At the same time, it has been shown that memory consolidation in long-term memory, which depends on the hippocampus, occurs during NREM sleep.
+This indicates that a decrease in NREM sleep will result in less consolidation, leading to poorer memory performance in hippocampal-dependent long-term memory.
 This drop in performance is one of the central symptoms of AD.

-Recent studies have also linked sleep disturbances, neurogenesis and AD.
-The subgranular zone and the subventricular zone continued to produce new neurons in adult brains.
-These new cells are then incorporated into neuronal circuits and the subragranular zone, which is found in the hippocampus.
+Recent studies have also linked sleep disturbances, neurogenesis, and AD.
+The subgranular zone and subventricular zone continue to produce new neurons in adult brains.
+These new cells are then incorporated into neuronal circuits in the subgranular zone, which is found in the hippocampus.
 These new cells contribute to learning and memory, playing an essential role in hippocampal-dependent memory.

 However, recent studies have shown that several factors can interrupt neurogenesis, including stress and prolonged sleep deprivation (more than one day).
-The sleep disturbances encountered in AD could therefore suppress neurogenesis—and thus impair hippocampal functions.
-This would contribute to diminished memory performances and the progression of AD, and the progression of AD would aggravate sleep disturbances.
+The sleep disturbances encountered in AD could therefore suppress neurogenesis and impair hippocampal functions.
+This suppression would contribute to diminished memory performance and the progression of AD, while the progression of AD would further aggravate sleep disturbances.

-Changes in sleep architecture found in patients with AD occur during the preclinical phase of AD.
-These changes could be used to detect those most at risk of developing AD.
+Changes in sleep architecture in patients with AD occur during the preclinical phase of the disease.
+These changes could potentially be used to detect those most at risk of developing AD.
 However, this is still only theoretical.

-While the exact mechanisms and the causal relationship between sleep disturbances and AD remains unclear, these findings already provide a better understanding and offer possibilities to improve targeting of at-risk populations—and the implementation of treatments to curb the cognitive decline of AD patients.
+While the exact mechanisms and causal relationship between sleep disturbances and AD remain unclear, these findings provide a better understanding and offer possibilities to improve the targeting of at-risk populations, as well as the implementation of treatments to curb the cognitive decline of AD patients.